-In this exchange/study abroad program, UW-Eau Claire participants become regular students at the University of Winchester.
-The fall semester and academic year is an exchange program in which an equal number of UW-Eau Claire and University of Winchester students exchange places.
+The first UW-Eau Claire students attended the University of Winchester in the fall of 1981!
+The fall semester is an exchange program in which an equal number of UW-Eau Claire and University of Winchester students exchange places.
 The spring semester is a study abroad option in which UW-Eau Claire students have the option of studying at Winchester.